Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities: OBJECTIVE DATA VERIFICATION

 \subsection{Behavioral Similarity}

 In the Agent architecture, we limit the goal selection in the planning phase to a finite number of abstract categories.
-This allows us to conveniently measure the similarity of daily plan by encoding each day's plan and analyze them based on the Euclidean distance, thereby providing a measure of behavioral differences between days.
+This allows us to conveniently measure the similarity of daily plans by encoding each day's plan and analyzing them based on the Euclidean distance, thereby providing a measure of behavioral differences between days.
 Given a dataset representing daily goal counts, the Euclidean distance between the behavior on two different days, day $i$ and day $j$, is defined by the formula:

 where $E(i, j)$ represents the Euclidean distance between day $i$ and day $j$, $x_{ik}$ is the count of goal $k$ on day $i$, and $x_{jk}$ is the count of the same goal on day $j$. $N$ is the total number of distinct goals observed over all days.
-This calculation assumes that for any goal not observed on a given day, its count is taken as 0.
+This calculation assumes that for any goal not observed on a given day, its count is zero.

 Given a distance matrix $D$ of size $n \times n$, where $D_{ij}$ represents the Euclidean distance between the behavior on days $i$ and $j$, the overall activity level, denoted as $A$, is calculated as the average of all upper triangular elements of $D$ excluding the diagonal.
-This overall activity level is given by the formula:
+The formula gives this overall activity level:

 where $n$ is the total number of days.
 The denominator, $\frac{n(n-1)}{2}$, represents the count of elements in the upper triangular part of $D$ excluding the diagonal, effectively counting each pair of days once.